-- Stage can be defined as the height or elevation of the stream's water surface above a reference elevation (sea level, gage level).
-Stage is important to display as it provides an estimation of water level at the station and can explain some of the events that are occurring with other parameters (i.e. Specific Conductivity, DO, turbidity). - Stage will increase during rainfall events (Figure 13) and during any surrounding snow or ice melt as runoff will collect in the brooks.
-However, direct snowfall will not cause stage to rise significantly. - Precipitation data was obtained from Environment Canada's St. John's Airport weather station.
-As a result of a transmission error with Water Survey of Canada's data there is a gap in stage data from January 25th, 2014 at 2:15 PM to January 28th, 2014 at 9:15 AM. - During the deployment period, the stage values ranged from 0.53m to 0.98m.
+Stage can be defined as the height or elevation of the stream's water surface above a reference elevation (sea level, gage level).
+Stage is important to display as it provides an estimation of water level at the station and can explain some of the events that are occurring with other parameters (i.e. Specific Conductivity, DO, turbidity).

+Stage will increase during rainfall events (Figure 13) and during any surrounding snow or ice melt as runoff will collect in the brooks.
+However, direct snowfall will not cause stage to rise significantly.

+Precipitation data was obtained from Environment Canada's St. John's Airport weather station.

+During the deployment period, the stage values ranged from 0.53m to 0.97m.
 The larger peaks in stage do correspond with sufficient rainfall events as noted on Figure 13.